tim-littlefair/maneline/docs/quickstart-v0.1.1.rst

    . ../FHAU.sdk/fhau_sdk_vars.sh

-should set PATH and other environment variables to values which allow the new downloaded packages to be activate in preference over pre-installed versions of the same utilities ready for the `gradlew` command to run.
+should set PATH and other environment variables to values which allow the new downloaded packages to be activated in preference over pre-installed versions of the same utilities ready for the `gradlew` command to run.

 Once Java and Android SDK packages are installed, all other dependencies (including